 The Rome Aerospace and Mechanical Engineering (AME) Program is taught by Notre Dame faculty at the Rome Global Gateway in cooperation with La Sapienza.
-Students will take three AME courses, one Global Gateway course, All Roads Lead to Rome, and one other course of their choice.
+Students will take three AME courses, one Global Gateway course, All Roads Lead to Rome, and one theology course that may vary from year to year.
 Proficiency in Italian language is not required; instruction is in English.
-Participants are approved by the College of Engineering.
+Participants must be approved by the College of Engineering.